sriranjan-tadimari/LedgerApplication/README.md

 ```
 curl -X GET http://localhost:8080/ledger/transactions/1
 ```
-* To update the transaction value for a specific transaction by id
+* To update the transaction value for a specific transaction with id of 1
 ```
 curl -X PUT http://localhost:8080/ledger/transactions/1
 ```